harinii-siva/quiz-connect/README.md

 - Quiz session initiations with unique session IDs
 - Real-time answer feedback (correct/incorrect)
 - Quiz completion with scores
-- Results summary showing all quiz attempts
+- Results summary showing all quiz attempts (pulled from the `results` database table)
 - Client disconnections

 When a video is uploaded, you'll see additional confirmation messages in the console showing the path where the video was saved.